thm-msror/DSAI3202_Parallel_Lab1/README.md

 1. A unique population of routes is generated using the generate_unique_population function.
 Each route starts and ends at the depot (node 0) and is a permutation of the remaining nodes.
 2. The fitness of each route is calculated using the calculate_fitness function.
-- The fitness is the negative total distance of the route (since the goal is to minimize distance).
+- The fitness is the total distance of the route (the goal is to minimize distance).
 - A large negative penalty is returned if the route is infeasible (e.g., contains a distance of 10,000).
 3. The select_in_tournament function implements tournament selection.
 - It randomly selects a subset of individuals from the population and chooses the one with the best fitness to be a parent for the next generation.